 - If your bathroom has only a toilet and sink in it.
 Chances are this is an itty bitty bathroom/powder room and therefore, the space is too small to have the toilet/sink different colours from each other

-Can I have a white toilet with an almond tub/shower?
+Can I have a white toilet with an almond tub or shower surround?

 If you are replacing your toilet YES you can have a white toilet AS LONG AS it is not DIRECTLY next to your tub (as in between 12-24″).
-It can be approx 3′ (or more) away, separated by the vanity or on the opposite side of the room – you just can’t have a white toilet right next to an almond tub/shower (says me…)
+It can be approx three feet (or more) away, separated by the vanity or on the opposite side of the room – you just can’t have a white toilet right next to an almond tub/shower (says me…).

 Why?
-When your eye roams around the room there needs to be enough distance between the 2 so that they are not in the same visual sight line.
-If they are directly next to each other it will be clear as day that they are different.
-This will only ACCENT your almond tub and make it look dirty compared to the toilet (which seems very hypocritical of the toilet.)
+When your eye roams around the room there needs to be enough distance between the two so that they are not in the same visual sightline.
+If they’re directly next to each other it will be clear as day that they’re different, which will only ACCENT your almond tub and make it look dirty compared to the toilet (which seems very hypocritical of the toilet.)

 The exception: Hang a shower curtain that is closed all of the time and hanging on the outside of the tub, rather than the inside.